shahriarms/demo/README.md

 - **UI Components**: [ShadCN UI](https://ui.shadcn.com/)
 - **Authentication**: [Firebase Authentication](https://firebase.google.com/docs/auth)
 - **Database**: PostgreSQL (managed by Docker)
+- **Database GUI**: pgAdmin (managed by Docker)
 - **Containerization**: [Docker](https://www.docker.com/) & [Docker Compose](https://docs.docker.com/compose/)
-- **POS Printing**: [Next.js API Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) with direct device communication.

 ---

-## Getting Started
+## Getting Started: The Docker Ecosystem

-There are two primary ways to run this application.
-Using Docker is highly recommended as it automates the entire setup, including the database.
+This project is configured to run as a complete, isolated ecosystem using Docker.
+This is the highly recommended approach as it manages the web application, the database, and the database management tool in a single, cohesive environment.

-### Option 1: Running with Docker (Recommended One-Click Setup)

-This is the simplest and most reliable way to run the application and its database.
-It bundles all services and configurations into a single, easy-to-manage environment.

-#### **1. Prerequisites (পূর্বশর্ত)**
+### 1. Prerequisites (পূর্বশর্ত)

-- **Docker**: You must have Docker and Docker Compose installed.
-Download Docker Desktop from the official website, as it includes both: [docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop/).
+- **Docker Desktop**: You must have Docker and Docker Compose installed.
+Docker Desktop includes both and is the easiest way to get started.
+Download it from the official website: [docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop/).

-#### **2. Clone the Repository (রিপোজিটরি ক্লোন করুন)**
+### 2. Clone the Repository (রিপোজিটরি ক্লোন করুন)

 If you haven't already, open your terminal and clone the project to your computer:
 ```bash
 git clone https://github.com/your-username/stockpilot.git